How to Escape the Tenant Submetering Death Trap

 Even the most technologically innovative real estate portfolios are not immune from finding themselves stuck in an old, poor-performing submetering contract.

-Tenant submetering with real time energy monitoring can be a powerful tool for lowering energy costs for tenants, generating additional revenue, and creating a channel for engagement.
+Tenant submetering solutions can be a powerful tools for lowering energy costs for tenants, generating additional revenue, and creating a channel for engagement.
 In fact, a recent National Center for Housing Management survey found a 17% decrease in tenant turnover for submetered buildings.

 But if bills are late, inaccurate, difficult to understand, and unsupported by digital tenant portals, these benefits can turn tenant submetering into a major source of frustration.